Turkey battles wind-driven wildfire near resort for 3rd day

-ANKARA, Turkey (AP) — Firefighting crews battle for a third day on Thursday wind-driven wildfires that has blackened a swath of pine forest near a popular resort in southwestern Turkey and driven dozens of people from their homes.
+ANKARA, Turkey (AP) — Firefighting crews battle for a third day on Thursday a wind-driven wildfire that has blackened swaths of pine forest near a popular resort in southwestern Turkey and driven dozens of people from their homes.

 Prosecutors were investigating what ignited the fire, including the possibility of arson.